College-Projects-2019-2024/XML-Toolset/README.md

 # XML-Toolset

-Code is in xml folder
+Code is in xml folder -> xml_toolset

 we classify the project into 6 parts :
 1-Error detection and Correction.